 Doing so can help dementia patients stay organized.
-A calendar can help them keep track of upcoming events, activities and medication schedules.
-Doing so can be an excellent mental exercise that may counter symptoms of dementia.
+A calendar can help them keep track of upcoming events, activities, and medication schedules.
+Doing so can be an excellent mental exercise that may counter the symptoms of dementia.
 Additionally, incorporating reminders into the calendar can be effective as it helps them remember any plans they may look forward to.

 To sum up